Art4/json-api-client/README.md

 ### Using as validator

-JSON API Client can be used as a validator for JSON API contents:
+JsonApiClient can be used as a validator for JSON API contents:

 ```php
 $wrong_jsonapi = '{"data":{},"meta":{"info":"This is wrong JSON API. `data` has to be `null` or containing at least `type` and `id`."}}';